 Protecting Animals from Rat Poisons (Massachusetts)

-An Act relative to pesticides (H.3991) would decrease the use of rat poisons in Massachusetts by mandating the use of “Integrated Pest Management” (IPM) plans on public lands and publicly-owned property.
+Would regulate and reduce the use of rat poisons in Massachusetts by mandating the use of “Integrated Pest Management” (IPM) plans on certain public property.

 Rat poisons — also called rodenticides — not only hurt individual animals, they’re also threatening the health of certain wildlife populations, including great horned owls and bobcats.
 Rodenticides enter the food chain through rats, who are consumed by other animals, resulting in secondary poisoning.
 Animals who ingest these poisons typically suffer from uncontrolled bleeding and ultimately may die.

-An Act Relative to Pesticides (H.3991) would decrease the use of rat poisons in Massachusetts by mandating the use of “Integrated Pest Management” (IPM) plans on public lands and publicly-owned property.
+An Act Relative to Pesticides (H.4931) would decrease the use of rat poisons in Massachusetts by mandating the use of “Integrated Pest Management” (IPM) plans for public institutions of higher education.
+State law already requires schools and child care centers to adopt IPM strategies.
 IPM is an approach where human–animal encounters are resolved with minimal risks to humans, wild animals, and the environment.
-In addition to protecting animals on public lands, H.3991 would help protect animals on private property by requiring pesticide applicators to provide information about IPM to consumers before providing services.
-It would also direct the Massachusetts Department of Agricultural Resources to create educational programs around IPM and to move pesticide use reporting records online by 2022.
+H.4931 would also modernize pesticide reporting, requiring that pesticide use reporting records be online by 2022.

 Rodenticides are threatening fragile ecosystems across the country and jeopardizing the health of certain wildlife populations.
 A 2006-2010 Massachusetts study found that 86% of 161 birds of prey had a form of second generation anticoagulants — the most lethal, “one feeding kills,” poison — in their livers.
 A 2012-2016 study found these kinds of anticoagulants in 96% of 94 birds tested.

 Today, there are around 80 nesting pairs of bald eagles in Massachusetts, and rodenticides are putting them at risk.
 In July 2021, a young bald eagle died of second-generation anticoagulant rodenticide (SGAR) poisoning.
 The fledgling eaglet had been found on the ground in Middlesex County and rushed to Tufts Wildlife Clinic in North Grafton, where she died.
 The necropsy and toxicology testing confirmed lethal doses of rodenticides.
 In March 2021, an adult bald eagle died in her nest on the Charles River.
-She suffered a fatal hemorrhage after consuming smaller animals who had, in turn, consumed rat poison.
+She suffered a fatal hemorrhage after consuming smaller animals who had ingested rat poison.

-In addition to harming wildlife, children and companion animals are also vulnerable to rodenticides, accidentally consuming the poison.
+In addition to harming wildlife, children and companion animals are also vulnerable to rodenticides through accidental consumption.
+Recently, a dog Lucy was brought to the MSPCA-Angell West with internal bleeding and bruising on her legs and abdomen — classic symptoms of rat poisons.
 Between 1999 and 2009, the American Association of Poison Control Centers (AAPCC) received reports of an average of 17,000 humans exposed to rodenticides annually.
-The vast majority, roughly 15,000, of these exposures involved children younger than six.
+The vast majority, roughly 15,000, of these exposures involved children younger than 6.
 The AAPCC reported more than 50,000 dog poisonings from rodenticides in 2014.

 This legislation is filed by Representative Jim Hawkins (D-2nd Bristol) and supported by the Animal Legal Defense Fund, Humane Society of the United States, Mass Audubon, MSPCA, New England Wildlife Center, Northeast Organic Farmers Association-Massachusetts, and Raptors Are The Solution-Earth Island Institute.
-It was referred to the Joint Committee on Environment, Natural Resources and Agriculture.
+It passed the House on June 29, 2022, and has been referred to the Senate Ways and Means Committee.